Privacy Policy

 Diversity Atlas uses column-based encryption to offer additional protection to the information provided by respondents in a Diversity Atlas survey.

-Retention of Data
+Retention of survey data

 We will retain your Personal Data only for as long as it is necessary for the purposes set out in this Privacy Policy.
-We will retain and use your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes and enforce our legal agreements and policies.
+We will retain and use your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

 We will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our website, or we are legally obligated to retain this data for longer periods.